 Stoughton is a somewhat small city located in the state of Wisconsin.
 With a population of 13,114 people and four constituent neighborhoods, Stoughton is the 65th largest community in Wisconsin.

 Unlike some cities, Stoughton isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Stoughton are a mix of both white- and blue-collar jobs.
 Overall, Stoughton is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Stoughton who work in office and administrative support (10.97%), sales jobs (9.38%), and management occupations (9.14%).

-The education level of Stoughton citizens is very high relative to the national average among all cities (21.84%): 35.77% of adults in Stoughton have a bachelor's degree or even advanced degree.
+The population of Stoughton is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.33% of adults in Stoughton have a bachelor's degree or even advanced degree.

 The most common language spoken in Stoughton is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.